The Emergence of the Big Bang Theory

 For a while, the Steady State Model felt like a real contender.
 But by the 1960s, mounting observational evidence began poking holes in it.
 For one, if the Steady State Model were correct, galaxies of all ages should be evenly distributed throughout the universe.
 Instead, astronomers found that younger galaxies are clustered farther away, a clear indicator that the universe evolves over time—hardly the eternal, static scene Bondi, Gold, and Hoyle had in mind.

-During this time, physicists like Alan Guth, Andrei Linde, and Paul Steinhardt, proposed that shortly after the Big Bang, the universe went through an ultra-brief but supercharged growth spurt called “inflation”.
+Even so, theoretical progress in the late 20th century also complicated the standard Big Bang narrative.
+In the 1980s, physicists like Alan Guth, Andrei Linde, and Paul Steinhardt, proposed that shortly after the Big Bang, the universe went through an ultra-brief but supercharged growth spurt called “inflation”.
 This works through a hypothetical energy field called the inflaton that trapped the early universe in an unstable, high-energy state.
 This “false vacuum” had negative pressure, which, counterintuitively, creates repulsive gravity rather than attractive gravity.
 The result was a short exponential expansion.

 BGV Theorem

-This analogy, while not perfect, gives a sense of the key idea: the BGV theorem provides strong evidence for a beginning of the universe, even in alternative models of inflation.
 Borde, Guth, and Vilenkin have shown that all cosmological models featuring expansion, including inflation cosmology, multiverses, and the oscillating and cosmic egg models, are subject to the BGV theorem.
 Consequently, Vilenkin argues that evidence for a beginning is now almost inescapable.
 As he explains: “With the proof now in place, cosmologists can no longer hide behind the possibility of a past-eternal universe.
 There is no escape; they have to face the problem of a cosmic beginning.”[x]

 The Impossibility of an Infinitely Old Universe